zocoi/expo/docs/versions/unversioned/sdk/splash-screen.md

 }
 ```

-## Example without any flickering between SplashScreen and it's later continueation
+## Example without any flickering between SplashScreen and it's later continuation

 ```javascript
 import React from 'react';